SmartKey 24 Hour Trading Volume Reaches $1.40 Million (SKEY)

-SmartKey (CURRENCY:SKEY) traded flat against the dollar during the 1 day period ending at 0:00 AM Eastern on January 19th.
-In the last week, SmartKey has traded flat against the dollar.
-One SmartKey coin can currently be bought for approximately $0.24 or 0.00000470 BTC on cryptocurrency exchanges.
+SmartKey (CURRENCY:SKEY) traded flat against the US dollar during the one day period ending at 16:00 PM Eastern on January 23rd.
+One SmartKey coin can now be purchased for about $0.24 or 0.00000470 BTC on major exchanges.
+Over the last week, SmartKey has traded flat against the US dollar.
 SmartKey has a market capitalization of $44.00 million and $1.40 million worth of SmartKey was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.